ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Secreted_Protein_Prediction_with_SignalP_and_TMHMM.md

 ```

 # Subcellular Localization
-Here we are using two distinct subcellular localization predictors.
-Each of these two software's uses a different approach to identifying the cellular compartment localization.
+We are using two distinct subcellular localization prediction tools, each of which employs a different method to determine the cellular compartment.

 | Feature                  | Localizer                                  | DeepLoc                                  |